edemko/eexprs/README.md

 To which I say no: a focus on homoiconicity was a separate genius design move.
 I'll admit, s-expressions made it easier to innovate this form of metaprogramming, but several non-sexpr languages have quasiquotation today; it simply takes a little more work to design the syntax.

-Nest defines a tree-shaped inductive datatype "nest expressions" and a partial mapping from text files to this datatype (a concrete syntax).
+Eexprs define a tree-shaped inductive datatype "eexprs" and a partial mapping from text files to this datatype (a concrete syntax).
-Nest expressions aim to be completely language-agnostic: they focus only on combination and separation of atoms.
+Eexprs aim to be completely language-agnostic: they focus only on combination and separation of atoms.
-To build a specific language on top of nest, you still must define a concrete syntax mapping nest trees into your language's abstract syntax, but at least _this_ parsing is only tree-rewriting: all the hard work of manipulating text has already been done by nest.
+To build a specific language on top of eexprs, you still must define a concrete syntax mapping eexprs trees into your language's abstract syntax, but at least _this_ parsing is only tree-rewriting: all the hard work of manipulating text has already been done by eexprs.

 Ultimately, I want to be able to move very rapidly from an academic description of a new language into a convenient implementation.
 (By convenient, I mean that the syntax is reasonably familiar, errors are diagnosed descriptively, but performance is perhaps still as for a toy, though a mature system could be built on top of the existing implementation.)
-Nest is the first step of this project.
+Eexprs is the first step of this project.

 ## To-do List